 In 2014 we started our pop-up bike markets, giving the public the opportunity to buy and sell used bikes.
 We try to alternate our markets between the affluent and less affluent areas of London in order to generate bicycle stock that can be sold cheaply to those that need it more.
 The success of the markets has led to us working with Transport for London and local authorities throughout the capital to provide pop-up bike markets in schools and at public events.
 By 2018 we were working in 15 London boroughs.

 Our latest project, 'Try Before You Buy', was launched in 2017 as a pilot with Kensington and Chelsea council and has also been taken up by Lambeth council.
 The scheme is aimed at getting people cycling who are in two minds about doing so and not ready to commit to purchasing a bike.
 It will be fully sustainable with any returned bikes being incorporated into our second-hand bike markets.

 As part of our commitment to placing the environment first we introduced electric vehicles to our fleet in 2017 and, dependent on electric capabilities for larger vans, aim to be fully electric by 2018-19.
 Where possible we travel using pedal power.

-Peddle My Wheels is often considered a charity, social enterprise or community interest company but is actually a private limited company.
+Although Peddle My Wheels is structured much like a social enterprise, we are actually a private limited company.
 This is an important distinction as part of our project is to show that business can be self-sustaining and profitable whilst prioritising an environmentally and ethically responsible code of practice.
-It is a theme I am particularly interested in and if you have any comments or would like to discuss anything about this or the company's work please email firstname.lastname@example.org
+This includes re-investment of profits into environmentally responsible schemes, restricting shareholder profit share, operating a fair wage scheme and only offering products and services that will have a positive impact on the environment.
+This is a theme I am particularly interested in and if you have any comments or would like to discuss anything about this or the company's work please email firstname.lastname@example.org